Who We Are

 Sharing Information With Other Organisations and Companies

 We will not sell, distribute or lease your personal information to third parties unless we have your consent or are required by law to do so.
+Unless you have opted out, if we have collected your contact details under the Test and Trace programme, we will share your information with NHS Test and Trace if they ask us to do so.

 We do act as a data processor for a number of voluntary organisations, and they may choose to share personal information with us to enable us to provide them with administrative support.